Sri Krishna Sweets

 Sri Krishna Sweets (ஸ்ரீ கிருஷ்ணா ஸ்வீட்ஸ்) is a popular Indian sweet manufacturer and eatery based in Coimbatore, Tamil Nadu.
 It is most noted for its Mysorepak.
-Sri Krishna Sweets has exclusive outlets in 60 plus locations across the country, and in the UAE.
-The sumptuous sweets are part of an ever-growing spectrum of pure ghee sweets, milk sweets and syrupy delicacies.
+Currently their products are sold via retail outlets in more than 75 locations across India and in the UAE.

 History

-Sri Krishna Sweets was established as a restaurant in 1948 in Coimbatore.
-Its founder was N. K. Mahadeva Iyer who wanted to produce "pure ghee sweets" at home and market them.
+Sri Krishna Sweets was founded as a restaurant in 1948 in Coimbatore by N K Mahadeva Iyer, who aimed to produce and market pure ghee sweets made at home.
 In 1972, he opened a separate sweet shop at R. S. Puram to retail sweets.
 As the sweet shop did good business, other branches were opened in different parts of Coimbatore in 1991.
 In 1996, the company expanded its operations to Chennai and other cities in South India.
-As of 2010, it has 60 retail outlets across India and three in the United Arab Emirates.
+As of 2019, it has 75 retail outlets across India and three in the United Arab Emirates with plans to expand to 100 by 2020.
 It also started serving snacks in its sweet shop and has started providing lunch to customers from 2006.
 The company is currently managed by Mahadeva Iyer's sons - M. Murali and M. Krishnan.